You talked. We listened.

 Yes.
 If the proposed changes are approved and you wish to continue practicing, you would need to maintain your CPD and Ethics Certificate.
 We'd provide you with a transition plan and support you through this during the 12-month grace period.

-We’re working on a transition plan for each grade but cannot finalise this until we know the outcome of the membership grades review.
-If the proposed membership structure achieves a yes vote at the AGM and is subsequently approved by Privy Council, we’ll submit the detailed plan to the Board for approval and share it with members as soon as we can.
+We’re working on a transition plan for each grade but cannot finalise this until we know the outcome of the AGM.
+If the Special Resolution achieves a yes vote at the AGM and the changes to Byelaws are subsequently approved by Privy Council, we’ll submit the detailed plan to the Board for approval and share it with members as soon as we can.
 Until then, please bear with us.

 Assessing competency and experience